The determining factor in human life is not the economy but the dynamic of kindness or its opposite. -Michael N. Nagler

 Or, let's explore the possibility of choosing love over fear in that story I'm still thinking about.
 In The Search for a Nonviolent Future: A Promise of Peace for Ourselves, Our Families, and Our World, Michael N. Nagler writes about Michael and Julie Weisser, a Jewish couple.

-Michael Weisser has a prominent job at a synagogue and Julie is a nurse.
+Michael Weisser has a prominent job at a synagogue, and Julie is a nurse.
 They live in Lincoln, Nebraska.

 Here's what happens.

-Larry calls and shouts into the phone that they will be killed, their property destroyed, their family harmed.
+Larry calls and shouts into the phone that they will be killed, their property destroyed, and their family harmed.

 Michael and Julie listen briefly, then hang up.